MultiTonic/thinking-dataset/docs/03_PIPELINE.md

 # Pipeline

 ## Overview

 This document outlines the data pipeline for the "Dark Thoughts" project, from data ingestion to model training and evaluation.
-The pipeline is designed to handle ethical dilemmas, cognitive biases, and decision-making processes, leveraging various inference endpoints.
+The pipeline is designed to handle ethical dilemmas, cognitive biases, and decision-making processes, leveraging various serverless inference endpoints.

 ## Pipeline Phases